Clemapfel/jluna/docs/manual.md

 ### Benchmark: Mutating Julia-side Variables

 We benchmarked **accessing** a variables value, now, we'll turn our attention to **mutating** them.
 Recall that, in the manual section on proxies, **only named proxies mutate values**.
-This is not the only way to mutate a variable by name, however.
-These benchmarks will test, which of the possible ways is the fastest.
+This is not the only way to mutate a variable by name, however:

 ```cpp
 // number of cycles